Some results on generalized local cohomology modules: Introduction

-We are however avoiding the use of spectral sequences completely in this work, even if we can show some of our results with this technique.
-So we provide a more elementary treatment.
+Even though we can show some of our results by using spectral sequences, we are avoiding the use of this technique completely in this work and we provide more elementary proofs for the results.